GlenKPeterson/Paguro/README.md

 * Minimal, easy-to-understand interface covering the most critical building blocks for higher functionality.

 # FAQ

+### Q: Why are you doing this?

+It started with a Software Engineering Stack Exchange question: [Why doesn't Java provide immutable collections?](https://softwareengineering.stackexchange.com/questions/221762/why-doesnt-java-8-include-immutable-collections)

 ### Q: How does this compare to PCollections?